grow-assistant/sales-assistant/codebase_export.md

         prompt = (
             "Please summarize these interactions, focusing on:\n"
             "1.
-Most recent email from the lead if there is one\n" "2.
+Most recent email FROM THE LEAD if there is one (note if no emails from lead exist)\n" "2.
 Key points of interest or next steps discussed\n" "3.
 Overall progression of the conversation\n\n"
             "Recent Interactions:\n"